started GMing (well, probably 9 months ago now) and really enjoyed your

 an adventure site.
 These are the Gygax styled Homlettes, forts on borderlands,

-larger, more complicated city it could be handled like a point crawl to avoid
+larger, more complicated city, point crawls are useful to avoid

 a larger city is more risky, lending support to that point crawl random